What is block size?

 How It Works

 Every 10 minutes on average, a miner assembles a block of pending transactions from the mempool.
 Transactions are measured in "weight units" since SegWit.
-Each block can hold up to 4 million weight units (4 MWU).
-Witness data (signatures) is discounted, counting as only 1 weight unit per byte instead of 4.
-This is why SegWit effectively increased capacity without changing the base block size.
+Each block holds up to 4 million weight units.
+Witness data (signatures) is discounted at 1 unit per byte instead of 4.
+That's how SegWit effectively expanded capacity without changing the base block size limit that had been the subject of years of contentious debate.
 When blocks are full, miners prioritize transactions offering higher fees per weight unit.